-The financial statements have been prepared in conformity with generally accepted accounting principles which contemplate continuation of the Company as a going concern.
+The consolidated financial statements have been prepared in conformity with generally accepted accounting principles which contemplate continuation of the Company as a going concern.
 To date, the Company's commercial operations have not generated sufficient revenues to enable profitability.
-As of December 31, 2019, the Company had an accumulated deficit of \$195.4 million, and incurred net losses of \$16.4 million and \$26.8 million for the years ended December 31, 2019 and 2018, respectively.
-Based on the Company's current development plans for Neutrolin in both the U.S. and foreign markets and its other operating requirements, the Company's existing cash and cash equivalents at December 31, 2019 are expected to fund its operations into the second quarter of 2021, after taking into consideration the net proceeds received through March 12, 2020 from the At-the-Market Issuance Sales Agreement (the "ATM program") of \$2.5 million and the exercise of warrants of \$0.4 million (see Note 11).
+As of December 31, 2020, the Company had an accumulated deficit of \$217.4 million, and incurred net losses of \$22.0 million and \$16.4 million for the years ended December 31, 2020 and 2019, respectively.
+Based on the Company's current development plans for DefenCath/Neutrolin in both the U.S. and foreign markets and its other operating requirements, the Company's existing cash and cash equivalents and short-term investments at December 31, 2020 are expected to fund its operations for at least twelve months after the filing date of this report after taking into consideration the \$41.5 million of net proceeds received in January and February 2021 from the At-the-Market Issuance Sales Agreement (the "ATM program") (see Note 11) and the costs for the initial preparations for the commercial launch for DefenCath.

-The Company's continued operations will depend on its ability to raise additional capital through various potential sources, such as equity and/or debt financings, strategic relationships, potential strategic transactions or out-licensing of its products in order to undertake a second Phase 3 clinical trial, if required by the FDA, commercially launch Neutrolin upon NDA approval and until profitability is achieved, if ever.
+The Company's continued operations will depend on its ability to raise additional capital through various potential sources, such as equity and/or debt financings, strategic relationships, potential strategic transactions or out-licensing of its products in order to commercially launch DefenCath upon NDA approval and until profitability is achieved, if ever.
 Management can provide no assurances that such financing or strategic relationships will be available on acceptable terms, or at all.
-As of the filing date of this Annual Report on Form 10-K, the Company has approximately \$2.1 million available under its current ATM program and \$30.3 million available under its current shelf registration for the issuance of equity, debt or equity-linked securities unrelated to the current ATM program.
+As of the filing date of this Annual Report on Form 10-K, the Company has no available balance under its ATM program and has \$50.0 million available under its current shelf registration for the issuance of equity, debt or equity-linked securities (see Note 8).